hack101/AwesomePython/README.md

 IPython offers things like tab-completion and basic OS commands.
 We'll see some of its awesome features as we go through the tutorial!

-To get started with python, open up your terminal and type `python`.
+Vanilla interactive python is started opening terminal and by typing `python`, but we're going to use IPython, so instead we'll type `ipython`.
-If to use IPython, simply type `ipython`.
-If IPython doesn't exist, you may need to run one `sudo pip install ipython` or `pip install ipython --user`, for your home computer or a Trottier computer respectively.
+If IPython doesn't exist,you may need to run `sudo pip install ipython` or `pip install ipython --user`, for your home computer or a Trottier computer respectively.
 If you don't have pip, see here: [http://pip.readthedocs.org/en/stable/installing/](http://pip.readthedocs.org/en/stable/installing/)

 ### 1. List and Dictonary Comprehension